IngridKJ/momentum_balance_inertia/README.md

 [ParaView](./ParaView/) directory is mainly for .py scripts to run for visualization in ParaView.

-Folders with "random" visualization files are also found in the main directory.
+Folders wit some visualization files are also found in the main directory.
 For now this includes the visualization files for
 * 2D static momentum balance analytical comparison
-* 2D dynamic momentum balance with a time-dependent source term